+Notwithstanding the foregoing, in the event the board is hearing and investigating appeals set forth in Section 453 that relate to an incentive agency contract, the board shall be increased to nine members and the two additional members shall be appointed by the mayor upon recommendation of the applicable incentive agency.
-- (4) One member and one alternate recommended by the Kansas City Hispanic Association Contractors Enterprise, Inc.; and - One member and one alternate recommended jointly by the Women Construction Owners and Executives and National Association of Women in Construction; and - (6) One member and one alternate jointly recommended by the specialty Contractors associations; and - (7) Chairperson appointed by the mayor and submitted to the entities named in section 3-451(b) (1)-(6) for approval.
-Any one of the named entities can veto the mayor's submission and require another submission. - (c) For Incentive Projects, the Board shall be composed of nine members, two of which are jointly appointed by the Incentive Agencies who are members of its boards of commissioners. - (d) Term.
-The terms of all board members shall be for a period of four years, however, all members shall continue in office as such until the respective successors shall have been appointed.
-Board members serving as of the effective date of this division shall retain their seats for the remainder of their unexpired terms. - (e) Alternates.
-In the event a board member is unable to attend a meeting of the Board or has a conflict of interest with regard to a particular Contract or issue, the alternate shall temporarily serve in such member's stead.
-The term of an alternate shall expire at the expiration of the term of the board member. - (f) Rules and Regulations.
-The Board is hereby authorized to establish its own rules and regulations to implement this charge, which rules and regulations shall be in writing and published. - (g) Ineligibility.
-The following persons are ineligible to serve on the Board: - (1) Members of the City council; and - (2) Employees of the City; and - (3) Nonresidents of the City, unless the nonresident works in the City metropolitan area or is appointed to represent the interests of an organization that maintains an office in the City metropolitan area. - (h) Conflict of interest.
-In the event a board member has a conflict of interest in a Contract or issue that comes before the Board, the member shall be temporarily replaced by the alternate.
-In the event an alternate has a conflict of interest in a bid, Contract or issue that comes before the Board, the alternate shall recuse himself. - (i) Absence of Chairperson.
-In the event the chairperson is not in attendance at any board meeting, a majority of board members shall select a member to act as chairman for that meeting.

-(j) Quorum.
-Four members of the Board shall constitute a minimum quorum unless otherwise increased by Board rules; provided that five members of the Board shall constitute a minimum quorum for matters involving an Incentive Agency and one of such members for purposes of the quorum shall be an appointee of the applicable Incentive Agency.
+- (c) The terms of all board members shall be for a period of four years, however, all members shall continue in office as such until the respective successors shall have been appointed.
+Board members serving as of the effective date of this division shall retain their seats for the remainder of their unexpired terms. - (d) Alternates.
+In the event a board member is unable to attend a meeting of the board or has a conflict of interest with regard to a particular contract or issue, the alternate shall temporarily serve in such member's stead.
+The term of an alternate shall expire at the expiration of the term of the board member.

+- (e) Ineligible for appointment.
+The following are ineligible to serve on the fairness in construction board: - (1) Members of the city council; and - (2) Employees of the city; and - (3) Nonresidents of the city, unless the nonresident works in the city metropolitan area or is appointed to represent the interests of an organization that maintains an office in the city metropolitan area. - (f) Conflict of interest.
+In the event a board member has a conflict of interest in a contract or issue that comes before the board, the member shall be temporarily replaced by the alternate.
+In the event an alternate has a conflict of interest in a bid, contract or issue that comes before the board, the alternate shall recuse himself. - (g) In the event the chairperson is not in attendance at any board meeting, a majority of board members shall select a member to act as chairman for that meeting. - (h) Quorum.
+Four members of the board shall constitute a minimum quorum unless otherwise increased by board rules.
+In the event that the board is hearing an appeal related to an incentive agency contract, five members of the board shall constitute a minimum quorum.

 Sec.
 3-453.
-Responsibilities of the Fairness in Construction Board.
+Responsibilities of the fairness in construction board.